muratkeremozcan/books/AI/generative-ai-notes.md

 What does AI do?
 Based on data **analysis**, they make **predictions**

+### 3 levels/types of AI

-**Narrow AI** is specialized and limited to specific tasks
+1. **Narrow AI** is specialized and limited to specific tasks.

-**Broad AI** covers a wider range of activities with greater flexibility,
+2. **Broad AI** covers a wider range of activities with greater flexibility.

-**General AI** (AGI) aims for the comprehensive cognitive abilities of humans, capable of performing any task with human-like versatility.
+3. **General AI** (AGI) aims for the comprehensive cognitive abilities of humans, capable of performing any task with human-like versatility.

+### 3 types of data

+1. **Structured Data**: This is quantitative and well-organized in rows and columns, making it suitable for spreadsheets like Google Sheets or Microsoft Excel.
+It includes data such as names, dates, addresses, and stock information.

+2. **Unstructured Data**: Known as qualitative or dark data, this type lacks inherent organization, making it challenging for conventional tools to process and analyze.
+Examples include images, texts, customer feedback, medical records, and song lyrics.

+3. **Semi-Structured Data**: Acting as a midpoint between structured and unstructured data, it lacks a rigid data model but incorporates elements of both types.
+It uses metadata for organization, making it easier to manage than purely unstructured data.
+Examples include videos on social media, which are unstructured by nature but tagged with searchable metadata like hashtags.

+### 3 common methods of machine learning

+1. **Supervised Learning**: This method involves learning a function that maps an input to an output based on example input-output pairs.
+It uses **labeled** datasets to train algorithms to classify data or predict outcomes accurately.

+2. **Unsupervised Learning**: In this approach, the algorithm learns patterns from untagged data.
+The system tries to learn without explicit instructions, identifying hidden structures in **unlabeled** data.

+3. **Reinforcement Learning**: This technique teaches the model to make decisions through **trial and error**.
+It learns to achieve a goal in a complex, uncertain environment by taking actions and receiving feedback in the form of rewards or penalties.

+## Natural Language Processing and Computer Vision

 ## Intro